Winter heather, also called Erica, is a beautiful cute plant that blooms throughout fall and winter.

 - Water in case of prolonged dry spells or heat waves.

 - Add special heath fertilizer in spring.

-To regenerate your heath plant, which might grow sparse after a while, you can cut stems down to around 8 inches (20 cm), and repeat this every 3 to 4 years.
+To regenerate your heather plant, which might grow sparse after a while, you can cut stems down to around 8 inches (20 cm), and repeat this every 3 to 4 years.

-For potted Erica heath, it is recommended to add fertilizer every year.
+For potted Erica heather, it is recommended to add fertilizer every year.

 Watering must not be forgotten, especially for potted plants; water as soon as the soil dries up.

 All there is to know about Erica heath or heather